oracle/terraform-provider-oci/website/docs/d/ocvp_management_appliances.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of management appliance.
 * `lifecycle_details` - Information about current lifecycleState.
 For FAILED and NEEDS_ATTENTION contains explanations.
 For other states may contain some details about their progress.
 * `management_agent_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of management agent, that this appliance is running in.
+* `plugin_version` - Current version of OCVS management plugin installed by Management Agent.
+As soon as OCVS service team publishes a new version OCVS management plugin (ocvs-ma-plugin-<version>.zip) to Management Agent service,  the service distributes it to Management Appliances owned by customers.
+This field shows which version of the OCVS management plugin is currently installed and running for this customer.
 * `sddc_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of SDDC in OCI, that this appliance is going to be registered in.
 * `state` - Current state of the management appliance.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{orcl-cloud: {free-tier-retain: true}}`